smarthomeNG/smarthome/doc/dev/database/database.md

 ## 1. Overview

-The `database` plugin persists item values to a relational database (SQLite or MySQL/MariaDB via `lib/db.py`; other DB-API 2 drivers work if `lib/db.py`'s type-conversion tables are extended for them).
+The `database` plugin persists item values to a relational database via `lib/db.py`.
+Three backends are supported directly: SQLite3, MySQL/MariaDB (`pymysql`), and PostgreSQL (`psycopg2`/`psycopg`), optionally extended with TimescaleDB (see §8) — other DB-API 2 drivers work if `lib/db.py`'s type-conversion tables are extended for them.
+The `driver` parameter also accepts friendly database names (`mysql`/`mariadb`, `postgres`/`postgresql`/`timescale`/`timescaledb`) resolved to the real module name at startup — see §8.
 Its distinguishing feature compared to a plain event log is that **every row records not just a value but how long that value was active** — the `duration` column.
 This makes it straightforward to compute time-weighted averages, cumulative energy totals, and similar analytics directly in SQL.

 Five concepts are central to understanding the plugin: